Search for a Tailor Made holiday

 Despite its growing popularity Zambia has retained the essence of a true wilderness and is often considered the continent’s best kept secret for those in search of an authentic African safari experience.

 From the cascading waters of Victoria Falls, to the premier wildlife haven of South Luangwa and the teeming shores of the mighty Zambezi River, Zambia offers a vast range of habitats, landscapes and natural wonders.
-And, with relatively few visitors compared to Africa’s other safari destinations, it’s possible to explore these pristine areas and view the wildlife that inhabit them in splendid isolation.
+And, with relatively few visitors compared to Africa’s other safari destinations, it’s possible to explore these pristine areas, and view the wildlife that inhabit them, in splendid isolation.

 Zambia, and in particular the South Luangwa National Park, is the home of the walking safari.
 Pioneered in the park over 50 years ago, a walking safari is the best way to appreciate the great diversity of wildlife in the park from tiny creatures to large game as well as the myriad birds that also inhabit the Luangwa Valley.
-Accompanied by renowned guides and armed rangers, a walking safari not only offers wonderful, close-up wildlife encounters but it also provides an opportunity to learn the craft of the bushman - to track and observe animals in their own environment.
-Aside from walking safaris in Zambia, you can also view wildlife by open-sided 4x4 vehicles on a game drive or even a canoe safari along the gently flowing waters of the Zambesi River.
+Accompanied by professional guides and armed rangers, a walking safari not only offers wonderful, close-up wildlife encounters but it also provides an opportunity to learn the craft of the bushman - to track and observe animals in their own environment.
+Aside from walking safaris in Zambia, you can also view wildlife by open-sided 4x4 vehicles on a game drive or even a canoe safari along the gently flowing waters of the Zambezi River.